midzer/beerbase/content/breweries/alaskan-brewing/alaskan-smoked-porter.md

 srm: 0
 upc: 0
 ---
 Smoked Beer.
-Known as rauchbier" in Germany
+Known as \rauchbier\" in Germany